-The Plan will pay 100 percent of the Network allowed charge for hospital room and board, for a maximum of 31 days, or \$50,000 per illness (whichever comes first) if you or your eligible dependent is confined in a Network facility.
+The Plan will pay 100 percent of the Network allowed charge for hospital room and board, for a maximum of 31 days, or \$50,000 per illness (whichever comes first) for confinement in a Network facility.
 If confined in a non-network facility, the Plan will pay 70 percent of the reasonable and customary charge for a maximum of 31 days or \$50,000 per illness, whichever comes first.
 Once you reach the limit of 31 days or \$50,000 in benefit payments, you must be out of the hospital for at least 60 days before the Plan will pay additional hospital facility fees for your care for the same illness.
 This limit applies to all facility-related fees, including hospital extras, described below.

+Both you and your dependents have coverage for hospital room and board.
 Payment for hospital room and board is based upon the hospital's semi-private room rate, unless a private room is medically necessary.